nibum2001/vagrant-box/README.md

 This vagrant provision contains mysql and tomcat
 #What You'll need

-Vagrant
+-Vagrant
-VirtualBox
+-VirtualBox
-Disk space and memory for a VM
+-Disk space and memory for a VM
 #Usage

 Clone this project.